circleci/circleci-docs/jekyll/_cci2/config-policies.md

 ```

 #### Upload the new policy using the CircleCI-CLI

+When creating a policy using the CLI, you must set the `--context config` flag.
+Currently, only `config` policies are supported.

 ```bash
 circleci-cli policy create --context config --owner-id $ORG_ID --policy ./version.rego --name version_check